Noninvasive follicular thyroid neoplasm with papillary-like nuclear features: Prognosis

 As long as the whole tumor was removed, and the whole periphery of the tumor has been evaluated microscopically—from tumor to capsule to parenchyma, or from tumor to parenchyma if no capsule is present—by the pathologist, who is able to document there is no capsular or lymphovascular invasion, then the risk of recurrence or occurrence does not develop.

 Epidemiology

 The tumor is not new, just newly reclassified, and tumors previously diagnosed as the noninvasive encapsulated follicular variant of papillary thyroid carcinoma will now be classified according to the new terminology.
 Overall, about 20% of all thyroid gland "cancers" would now be classified as NIFTP.
-However, it is important to note that, in Japan specifically, the diagnostic criteria and nomenclature for these tumors has been different, and so the incidence of this tumor type is different.
+In Japan specifically, the diagnostic criteria and nomenclature for these tumors has been different, and so the incidence of this tumor type is different.
 The majority of patients are females (3-4:1 F:M), affecting a wide age range of patients, although most present during the 4th to the 6th decades of life.